Will Smith Player Props: Dodgers vs. Cubs

 Will Smith At The Plate

-- Smith has three doubles, three home runs and seven walks while batting .333.
+- Smith is batting .333 with three doubles, three home runs and seven walks.

-- Among the qualified hitters in MLB play, he ranks 28th in batting average, 34th in on-base percentage, and 12th in slugging.
+- He ranks 22nd in batting average, 35th in on base percentage, and 13th in slugging among qualified hitters in MLB action.

-- Smith has driven home a run in six games this season (54.5%), including more than one RBI in 27.3% of his games and producing three or more of his team's runs on two occasions..
+- Smith has an RBI in six of 11 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run eight times this year (72.7%), including one multi-run game.
+- He has scored at least one run eight times this season (72.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.